 Distilling Oil of Sage The Old Fashioned Way

-An ageless industry exists hidden in the hills of Southern Turkey.
-Gathering herbs for market and distillation of essential oils.
+Gathering herbs for market and distillation of essential oils is an ageless industry hidden in the hills of Southern Turkey.
 The following is a photo tour of essential oil distillation, utilizing a copper alembic.
 The Old Fashioned Way.
-The process hasn't changed for years and years and years.

 An old Copper Alembic Distiller sunk in the ground with fire below